Renault Kangoo: Kangoo Z.E.

 The Kangoo Z.E. has the same dimensions as the internal combustion model.
 It uses a synchronous electric motor with rotor coil.
-Its peak power is 44 kW at 10,500rpm, while maximum torque is 226 Nm.
+Its peak power is 44 kW at 10,500 rpm, while maximum torque is 226 Nm.
 Its top speed is capped electronically to 130 km/h.
 The vehicle is powered by a 22 kWh lithium-ion battery pack that delivers a combined cycle range of 170 km NEDC which varies depending on factors such as type of road, ambient temperature, speed or driving style.
 Maximum charging power is limited to 3.7 kW (AC).

-Kangoo Z.E.
-Power+, released in 2017, includes four changes; new battery, new motor, new charger, and a heat pump.
+The Kangoo Z.E.
+Power+, released in 2017, includes four changes: a new battery, a new motor, a new charger, and a heat pump.
 The new battery has a capacity of 33 kWh for a range of 270 km according to the NEDC cycle.
 The new R60 traction motor produces the same peak power 44 kW, but was developed by Renault, based on the R90 motor found in Renault Zoe.
 Charging power has doubled to 7 kW, and the heat pump provides a more efficient method of heating the cabin.

-Third generation (KFK; 2021)
+Third generation XFK (FFK/KFK; 2020)

 The third-generation Kangoo was revealed on 12 November 2020, alongside the lower-spec, separate model called Express.
 It is based on an all-new CMF-CD platform developed by Renault and Nissan.
+Production started late 2020 and sales early 2021.

 A rebadged version called the Nissan Townstar was revealed in September 2021 to replace the NV200 and NV250 in various markets.
 In Europe, the electric Nissan e-NV200 will be replaced by a Townstar EV based on the Kangoo E-Tech Electric.

+In 2024, the Kangoo was slightly updated with Renault's latest logo.